anetczuk/lywsd03mmc-access/README.md

 - maximum and minimum humidity.

 Min and max values are designated in the range on one hour, so history of two full days consists of 48 entries.
 Unfortunately it is impossible to change given range of one hour.
+Device is capable to store at least **300** history entries.

 #### Battery consumption